4th Earl of Pembroke

 The Herbert family also had a number of connections with

-Edward de Vere, 17th Earl of Oxford,
+Edward de Vere, 17th Earl of Oxford.

-claimed is the real Shakespeare.
+claimed Oxford is the real Shakespeare.

 (Most professional historians and academics reject this theory.)